israelg99/israelg99.github.io/_posts/2018-11-18-Best-Face-Recognition-in-Python-in-20-Minutes.md

 img = img.convert('RGB')
 img.show()
 ```
-We resize our image to `800x600` to make the face recognition faster without affecting accuracy at all - should take around 2 seconds.
+We resize our image to `800x600` to make the face recognition faster without affecting accuracy at all.

-Let's get the face locations in the image using the `face_recognition` lib we installed above:
+Let's get the face locations in the image using the `face_recognition` lib we installed above - should take around 2 seconds:
 ```python
 import numpy as np
 import face_recognition